DAISCVprojects/NRF-RTI/README.md

 ### Datasets
-We train our method on our synthetic datasets and datasets from [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI
+We train our method on our synthetic datasets and datasets from [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI We released our synthetic dataset together with the code.
+The datasets for each object are located in '/Dataset/

 #### Rendering
 You can render and generate  as many images as you want by running our rendering script.
 Please follow the procedures provided in the README file in '/Render/'